tarowatanabe/cicada/BUILD.rst

      * gperftools (http://code.google.com/p/gperftools/)
      * jemalloc  (http://www.canonware.com/jemalloc/)

      For Linux, you should install one of them for better memory performance and to measure how many bytes malloced, since mallinfo is "broken" for memory more than 4GB.
+     They are configured by --with-{jemalloc,tcmalloc} and should be enabled using --enable-{jemalloc,tcmalloc}